What will a new build cost?

 For more about slab and foundation construction, read here.

 Finally, make sure all your admin and fees are up to date (NHBRC/Safety files/Council submissions).
-Any transgressions can get your site shut down for months.
+Any transgressions can get your site shut down for months and prevent you from obtaining an occupation certificate.

 Getting quotes on building a house in South Africa